HOURS : Variable Hours

 Leeds College of Building is the UK’s only specialist further education construction college and we have an excellent reputation for providing quality education in Construction and the Built Environment.

-We are looking for a qualified lecturer willing to share their knowledge and skills with pre and post 16 students.
+We are looking for a qualified lecturer willing to share their knowledge and skills with pre- and post-16 students.
 You should have relevant industry experience and the ability to deliver multi-trade courses and hold relevant qualification at Level 3 or above.
 The ability to communicate effectively with young people and adults and enthusiasm to help them achieve their qualification is essential.
 The Skills Academy has a wide and varied curriculum however we are looking for a new member of the team to predominantly work with 14-19 year old’s.

 Experience of working in a teaching/training capacity is desirable but not essential.
 A willingness to undertake teaching and assessing qualifications will be essential.